-- ICTs should be deployed on focused and specific areas, - The emphasis should be based on how it is used, rather than on the supply side, - The impact should be assessed in terms of human development factors, - The actual impact of ICT intervention is most likely to be different than what was intended.
+- ICTs should be deployed on focused and specific area, - The emphasis should be on how it is used, rather than on the supply side, - The impact should be assessed in terms of human development factors, - The actual impact of ICT interventions is most likely to be different than what was intended.
 Local modalities will mediate its impacts, and - ICTs have unforeseen impact and a comprehensive forecast is not possible.

-The 2001 version of UNDP's human development report (UNDP 2001) concludes by emphasising that what is needed for development cooperation to work is policy and not charity.
+The 2001 edition of UNDP's human development report (UNDP 2001) concludes by emphasizing that what is needed for development cooperation to work is policy and not charity.
 We cannot agree more.
-We hope that by analysing a specific policy development process, and offering suggestions to create appropriate policies, we lend our voice to UNDP.
-In order to establish a broad, solid, and robust basis for application of ICT in development cooperation, in case of NORAD and elsewhere, it is important that: (1) the policy development process becomes open to the outside, (2) stakeholders outside the narrow academic and research/evaluation milieus take an active part, and, (3) all stakeholders, in developing countries as well as in donor countries, come together to help shape the ICT-in-development agenda.
+We hope that by analyzing a specific policy development process, and offering suggestions to create appropriate policies, we lend our voice to UNDP.
+In order to establish a broad, solid, and robust basis for application of ICT in development cooperation, in case of Norad and elsewhere, it is important that: (1) The policy development process becomes open to the outside, (2) Stakeholders outside the narrow academic and research/evaluation milieus take an active part, and (3) All